jrakoczy/aux-nixpkgs/README.md

 ### Option 3.

-Import it to a variable in your Nixos configuration file:
+Import it as a variable in your NixOS configuration file:

 ```nix
 {